177 Huntington Avenue

 - PhD, Boston University

-- MS in Theoretical Physics, Eotvos University in Budapest, Hungary
+- MS in theoretical physics, Eotvos University, Budapest, Hungary

-Barabási is a Fellow of the American Physical Society.
-In 2005 he was awarded the FEBS Anniversary Prize for Systems Biology and in 2006 the John von Neumann Medal by the John von Neumann Computer Society from Hungary, for outstanding achievements in computer-related science and technology.
-In 2004 he was elected into the Hungarian Academy of Sciences and in 2007 into the Academia Europaea.
-He received the C&C Prize from the NEC C&C Foundation in 2008.
-In 2009 APS chose him Outstanding Referee and the US National Academies of Sciences awarded him the 2009 Cozzarelli Prize.
-In 2011 Barabási was awarded the Lagrange Prize-CRT Foundation for his contributions to complex systems, awarded Doctor Honoris Causa from Universidad Politécnica de Madrid, became an elected fellow in AAAS (Physics), then in 2013 Fellow of the Massachusetts Academy of Sciences and, just recently, the 2014 Prima Primissima Award for his contributions to network science by the Hungarian Association of Entrepreneurs and Employers.
+Barabási is a Fellow of the American Physical Society and has received many awards for his work.
+In 2004, he was elected into the Hungarian Academy of Sciences.
+In 2005, he won the FEBS Anniversary Prize for Systems Biology.
+A year later, he won the 2006 John von Neumann Medal from the John von Neumann Computer Society in Hungary for outstanding achievements in computer science.
+He joined the Academia Europaea in 2007, and in 2008 he received the C&C Prize from the NEC C&C Foundation.
+In 2009, APS named him Outstanding Referee, and the U.S. National Academies of Sciences awarded him the Cozzarelli Prize.
+In 2011, he was awarded the CRT Foundation’s Lagrange Prize for his contributions to complex systems, an honorary doctorate from the Universidad Politécnica de Madrid, and became an elected physics fellow in AAAS.
+In 2013, he came a Fellow of the Massachusetts Academy of Sciences and, just recently, won the 2014 Prima Primissima Award for his contributions to network science by the Hungarian Association of Entrepreneurs and Employers.